 For the trigonometry part of the Compass test in math, you will need to know trigonometric functions, identities, equations, and inequalities.

-The materials in our Compass Practice Test link in the main menu also provide samples for the geometry and trigonometry parts of the Compass Math Test.
+The materials in our Compass Practice Test also have samples for the geometry and trigonometry parts of the Compass Math Test.